dway123/clip-motw/explainer.md

 ### Provide referrer url?

 Some implementations of MoTW also provide a referrer url, or the url of the page that "referred" the user to the current page.
 However, as with providing a source url, providing a referrer url is also a privacy concern, as this could inform a malicious listening native application of multiple sites in a user’s browsing history with each user copy.
-As the value of providing a referrer url seems fairly small, this explainer has opted to exclude a referrer url.
+As the value of providing a referrer url seems fairly small, and is overshadowed by the risk, this explainer has opted to exclude a referrer url.

 ## Stakeholder Feedback / Opposition